A-Witthohn/Professional-ReadMe/README.md

-# Professional ReadMe Generator
+# Professional Readme Generator v1

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This project is demonstrating my ability to create a readme file from the command line inside vsc using inquirer.
+This project is designed to demonstrate an understanding of how to use npm packages such as inquirer to build a readme from the command line.

 ## License
 MIT